Assessing learning: A practical introduction

 Session information

-Join this interactive webinar to boost your confidence in teaching pronunciation.
-We will look at common error-correction techniques, such as recasts, repetitions and clarification requests, and evaluate their effectiveness in raising learners' awareness about pronunciation.
-Next, we will explore how to assess pronunciation and look at supportive and inclusive approaches to providing feedback.
-Finally, we will share useful tips to incorporate into your lessons.
+Watch this interactive webinar to boost your confidence in teaching pronunciation.
+We look at common error-correction techniques, such as recasts, repetitions and clarification requests and evaluate their effectiveness in raising learners' awareness about pronunciation.
+Next, we explore how to assess pronunciation and look at supportive and inclusive approaches to providing feedback.
+Finally, we share useful tips to incorporate into your lessons.
 This workshop is aimed at all teachers at all experience and skills levels who want to improve their pronunciation teaching.

 About the speakers